 But guess what, here lies the big mystery, what in the world happened for all this to be turned to be chaos?
 Let us move a little further into the history which is the later Vedic period.

 If we look at the status of women in Hinduism, you’ll be really shocked to know that there was a drastic change in their rights.
 Women were made to marry even before they hit puberty.
 Also, every woman was forced to marry despite the fact that she wants it or not.
 And the sad part is, marriage was forced by the parents themselves.
 But we can’t really blame the parents for what the society has set standards for.
-As days went by, education for women started to have no value and it resulted in the conclusion that “women don’t require education” and since they did not have basic qualifications of the knowledge of the Vedic scriptures, they were unfit to perform any sacred rituals and only men were allowed to enter the temples.
+As days went by, education for women started to have no value.
+It resulted in the conclusion that “women don’t require education.”
+Since they did not have basic qualifications of the knowledge of the Vedic scriptures, they were unfit to perform any sacred rituals and only men were allowed to enter the temples.
 And gradually, the society regarded women as “shrudha” which means unfit to access any form of sacred Vedic scriptures or even listen to Vedic hymns.

 But it seems to be a misinterpretation of Vedas, that led to Sati Pratha

 Moving on to the medieval age, though women were being treated badly, they did have some privileges that didn’t completely destroy the race of women.
 During these times, wars were frequent.
-It was the time when kings fought great battles for the possession of each other’s throne and hence most men were off to war and never returned home.
+It was the time when kings fought great battles for the possession of each other’s throne.
+And hence, most men were off to war and never returned home.
 For this reason, women were not supposed to be killed.
 No matter the war or situation, women and children were kept safe either in the palace safe-keep or their houses.
 Also, women had to perform only half the ‘Prayachitha’ that men had to perform to atone for their sins.
-Though women weren’t allowed to give advice to political matters, they were still helpful in preparations of war and in blessing their sons before the war.
+Though women weren’t allowed to give advice to political matters, they were still helpful in preparations of war and blessing their sons before the war.
 Not so bad right?
 But still not enough!
-If only the indiscreet kings didn’t get short-tempered and let their wives handle the issue, they would’ve probably had a nice cup of tea with the enemy’s wife and discussed how to unite both parties instead of creating massive destruction for sport.
+If only the indiscreet kings didn’t get short-tempered and let their wives handle the issue, they would’ve probably had a nice cup of tea.
+And could have discussed how to unite both parties instead of creating massive destruction for sport.
 Women are really strategic, men failed to notice that.

 It considered the most horrible age of all for every Indian who lived under the British invasions